Cambodia’s little known southern islands are now more accessible than ever, & home to some stunning resorts & beaches

 Beach-Hopping Off Cambodia's Southern Coast

 Just off the south coast of Cambodia in the northern end of the Gulf of Thailand you will find some pretty unique islands that offer a range of accommodation to suit all budgets.
-From the luxurious Six Senses & Song Saa resorts to basic beach bungalows, these islands have it all.
+From the luxurious Six Senses & Song Saa resorts to basic beach bungalows, the islands of Cambodia have it all.

 The best news is that these islands are now even more easier and accessible than ever, making them the best beaches to visit in Southeast Asia in 2023.
 A new express motorway opened in October 2022 which has reduced the driving time from Phnom Penh to the port of Sihanoukville from 5.5 hours to 3 hours, shaving over 2 hours off this overland drive.
 Once you reach the port it is then only a short 40 minute ferry or speed boat ride to the idyllic paradise that awaits you.